adammartin/azure-documentdb-rubysdk/README.md

 # Errors

 API errors will be allowed to bubble up for clarity reasons.
-For example supplying the wrong master key will result in a 401 error which will be thrown by the [RestClient](https://github.com/rest-client/rest-client) api.
+For example supplying the wrong master key will result in a 401 error or a 409 error will result from using a resource token that is not authorized for the requested operation or resource.
+These error will be thrown by the [RestClient](https://github.com/rest-client/rest-client) api.

 # Development